EveronLife/EveronLife/README.md

 ## 📖 Documentation

-Detailed information for server owners and our technical documentation will be located [here](docs/index.md).
+Detailed information for server owners and our technical documentation can be found here [here](docs/index.md).

 ## 🛠️ Contributing